rlichtenwalter/dir2text/README.md

 **Q: What happens if I specify a model that doesn't have a dedicated tokenizer?**
 A: The library will suggest using a well-supported model like 'gpt-4' or 'text-davinci-003' for token counting.
 While token counts may not exactly match your target model, they can provide useful approximations for most modern language models.

-**Q: Can I use this with binary files?**
-A: The tool is designed for text files.
-Binary files should be excluded using the exclusion rules feature.

 ## Contact